bradenasmith2/Launch_Mod2Week4_Assessment/README.md

 ## Questions (8 points possible)
 1. In your own words, how would you define an ORM?
+    * An ORM or object-relational mapping is a tool that programmers use in order to link their program to a database.
+This takes c# code (and other languages) and converts it into SQL behind the scenes, the ORM we use is Entity Framework.

 2. Given the two classes for bike and owner, update the classes to include a one-to-many relationship where each bike has one owner, and each owner can have many bikes.